A guide to Tauberian theorems for arithmetic applications: Hypothesis : Proof of

 \begin{remark} [The case $\kappa=0$] When $\kappa=0$, (\ref{bounded_height_portion}) is instead estimated by $\ll x^{\al-\del}(\log T)^m$ while the estimate (\ref{unbounded_height_portion}) remains valid.
 In this case we still choose $T$ and $\epsilon$ as in \eqref{T_ep_choices}, and then the lefthand side of (\ref{total_remainder}) is dominated by

 This leads to a version of Theorem \ref{thm:Strong} for $\kappa=0$, with remainder term $O(x^{\al-\del}(\log x)^m)$. \end{remark}

-\begin{remark} We emphasize that all implied constants, notably in \eqref{A_bounded_above_logx}, depend only on the constants $\alpha,\delta, \kappa, m,$ and $C$ appearing in \cref{hyp:Strong}, and do not depend on the Dirichlet series $A(s)$ in any other way.
+\begin{remark} We emphasize that all implied constants, notably in \eqref{A_bounded_above_logx}, depend only on the constants $\alpha,\delta, \kappa, m, A(\al+\del)$ and $C$ appearing in \cref{hyp:Strong}, and do not depend on the Dirichlet series $A(s)$ in any other way.
 This observation explains why we rely on \cref{lemma_convexity} to estimate the second residue appearing in \eqref{eqn:ResidueUnsmoothed} and \eqref{psi_contribution_epsilon}. \end{remark}

-\begin{remark}[Hypothesis \ref{hyp:Strong} and non-negativity] We remark on the hypothesis that the coefficients $a_n$ are non-negative, in the proof of Theorem \ref{thm:Strong}.
-We used this fact when we compared the expression (\ref{hyp:Strong_nonnegative}) for the weight $\phi^+$ versus the weight $\phi^-$, in order to squeeze the original partial sum between these expressions. \end{remark}
+\begin{remark}[Hypothesis \ref{hyp:Strong}, and non-negativity] We remark on the hypothesis that the coefficients $a_n$ are non-negative, in the proof of Theorem \ref{thm:Strong}.
+We used this fact when we compared the expression (\ref{hyp:Strong_nonnegative}) for the weight $\phi^+$ versus the weight $\phi^-$, in order to squeeze the original partial sum between these expressions.
+This positivity crucially allows us to handle the ``short sum problem'' of estimating sums like $\sum_{x-h < \lambda_n \leq x} a_n$ where $h = x^{\theta}$ for some fixed $0 < \theta < 1$.
+Indeed, by \cref{lem:weight}(i) and \eqref{hyp:Strong_nonnegative}, non-negativity implies that